-Want even more geology classes?!
+Want even more geoscience classes?!
 Both BA and BS students head to masters and PhD programs at a wide variety of institutions.
 Talk with your advisor and the faculty about your interests in graduate school; they can make you aware of programs you might be interested in.
 We can get you in touch with alums who are students or professors in graduate geoscience programs, too.
-Be in touch with faculty and Sarah to find out who is where.
+Be in touch with faculty and the Administrative Assistant to find out who is where.
 Talking to alums is always very helpful.

 "Coming out of W&L geology has made me feel more prepared for graduate school not only because of what I learned in the classroom but also the fieldwork and lab opportunities are exceptional and more abundant than anywhere else I have been.
 Many of the skills I learned at W&L are not even taught in graduate school."
 Kat Telfeyan

-In the fall we have a graduate school panel with geology alums who are in or were recently in a variety of geoscience graduation programs.
+Some years, in the fall, we have a graduate school panel with alums who are in or were recently in a variety of geoscience graduation programs.
 You can learn about how to find out about programs, the application process, what it's like to be in a research lab, and more.
 There is plenty of time for your individual questions.

 If you are interested in environmental graduate programs, contact Professor Robert Humston, Program Head of Environmental Studies, to request access to the Google Groups W&L Envs Job Board (graduate program opportunities are included in the listings).

 Geoscience graduate programs major have gone to in the last few years